taneshadeshaw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus solely on one task at a time to ensure the best possible outcome.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will improve, leading to a more successful and enjoyable programming experience.

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember that clarity and simplicity often lead to better, more efficient solutions in the long run."

+In other words, don't waste time trying to optimize parts of your program that might not need it yet.
+First ensure your code works correctly, is readable, and easy to understand.
+Only after you've identified genuine bottlenecks through profiling should you invest time into optimizing specific sections of your codebase.